 If you have reason to think we have abused this policy, please let us know!

 We are open to many different speakers.
-We don’t allow speakers from the same company to present more than once in a 12 month period.
 If you are interested in speaking, use the Contact Us form on tbspug.com or email a member of the leadership team with a presentation abstract and a speaker biography.
 For examples of a presentation abstract and speaker biography, look at a recent meeting invitation.
 We select speakers solely on their content relative to the interest of our members and speaker availability for the date and location selected.

 We don’t think we need more help running the group.
 We’ve had people inquire about this, and we generally turn them down.
 We think we’ve got a workable system currently, and coordinating a larger leadership team would be hard.
 However, if you are interested in helping the local SharePoint community, you are welcome to talk to us about it.
-We can also put you in touch with the wonderful people that run SharePoint Saturday Chicago and maybe you can help us get a SharePoint Saturday Tampa Bay.
+We can also put you in touch with the wonderful people that run SharePoint Saturday Chicago and the folks that run SharePoint Saturday San Antonio and maybe you can help us get a SharePoint Saturday Tampa Bay.

 While we have a leadership team in place to manage the meetings, we are always looking for feedback related to topics of interest, speakers whom you have found compelling, and offers to host a meeting and share your success story with SharePoint

-We try to have at least 10 meetings a year.
+We started out by trying to have at least 10 meetings a year; but have since moved to quarterly meetings.
 It’s hard to schedule them more often.
 Sometime we manage it, sometimes we don’t.
 As, it can get hectic around the holiday months (Nov and Dec)

 We know you like food and freebies.
 If our sponsors don’t pay for the food, we usually ask a company represented by one of the speakers to provide food.
 Those companies also provide give-aways.
 We also get other giveaways from Microsoft and/or through User Group Support Services or from MVPs.